-Starting in the west, in the city’s westernmost district (Belém), you find the largest concentration of must-see monuments and museums, including the Jerónimos Monastery, the Belém Tower, the Discoveries Monument, the MAC/CCB Museum (formerly named Berardo Collection Museum), the Coaches Museum, and the MAAT (the west wing of the monastery also houses the very popular Maritime Museum and the National Archaeology Museum).
+Starting in the west, in the city’s westernmost district (Belém, best reached by train), you find the largest concentration of must-see monuments and museums, including the Jerónimos Monastery, the Belém Tower, the Discoveries Monument, the MAC/CCB Museum (formerly named Berardo Collection Museum), the Coaches Museum, and the MAAT (the west wing of the monastery also houses the very popular Maritime Museum and the National Archaeology Museum).
 In this part of town you also find two of the city’s most beautiful gardens, the Tropical Botanical Garden and the Ajuda Botanical Garden.
 This last one is found across the road from the royal residence, Ajuda Palace.

 To the east is the neighborhood of Alcântara, which stands in the shadow of 25 de Abril Bridge.
 Right under the bridge are the warehouses-turned-restaurants of Docas de Santo Amaro and the trendy shops and eateries of Lx Factory.
 Nearby is the Orient Museum and the little-visited park Tapada das Necessidades.